ManvishK7122/Data-Job-Salary-Analysis/README.md

 ### Fields/Preview

-Within the Kaggle dataset regarding [Data Job Salaries](https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023/data), my objective is to look into 3 specific roles within the Data Science Job Family, which are
+Within the Kaggle dataset regarding [Data Job Salaries](https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023/data), my objective is to look into 3 popular types of occupations within the Data Science Job Family, which are:
-1. Data Analyst or any non-lead/managerial analyst role(Quality Analyst, Financial Data Analyst, etc.)
+1. Data Analysts or any non-lead/managerial analyst roles (Quality Analyst, Financial Data Analyst, etc.)
-2. Data Scientist or any non-lead/managerial scientist role (Machine Learning Scientist, Applied Scientist, etc.)
+2. Data Scientists or any non-lead/managerial scientist roles (Machine Learning Scientist, Applied Scientist, etc.)
-3. Data Engineer or any non-lead/managerial engineer role(BI Engineer, Analyst Engineer, etc.)
+3. Data Engineers or any non-lead/managerial engineer roles (BI Engineer, Analyst Engineer, etc.)

 Along with the job roles that I will be analyzing, the fields within our dataset include: